2010 West Memphis police shootings

 Shooting attacks in Arkansas, U.S.

-Two police officers in West Memphis, Arkansas, US were shot and killed during a traffic stop on May 20, 2010.
-Police killed two suspects, 45-year-old Jerry R. Kane Jr. (b.
+Two policemen in West Memphis, Arkansas were shot and killed during a traffic stop on May 20, 2010.
+The two suspects, 45-year-old Jerry R. Kane Jr. (b.
 1964), and his 16-year-old son Joseph T. Kane (b.
-1993).
+1993), were killed hours later in a Walmart parking lot after a shootout ensued when police confronted them.
 The two were later identified as members of the sovereign citizen movement.